CSIC monitors and analyzes how communication is used to create social impact across the nonprofit, corporate and government sectors.

 Our goal is to identify what’s working so that we can better articulate the positive role communicators can play and support their work in advancing the field.

 In partnership with Waggener Edstrom Worldwide's Social Innovation Practice, the center developed a quantitative study with the objective of fostering a deeper understanding of perceptions, behavior and motivations for cause support—both local and global—among digitally engaged American adults.
 Criteria for inclusion in the survey panel included online or offline support of a charity or cause during the previous 12 months; moderate activity on social media (as defined by posting content, commenting or liking at least three times per week); and following at least one brand, company or organization on a social media platform.
 Market research firm Authentic Response fielded the online survey among 2,004 qualified American adults, ages 18 and over, in July 2012.
-Results will be released in February/March 2013.
+Results were released in Spring 2013.

 Small Business, Big Engagement